 Happy St. Paddy’s Day!!
-I’ve actually been cooking Irish-inspired recipes all week, but the standout was McMullan’s Irish Nachos.
-They are so named because they’re inspired by McMullen’s Pub, located in Las Vegas, Nevada.
+I’ve actually been cooking Irish-inspired or at least Irish American inspired recipes all week.
+The standout was these McMullan’s Irish Nachos.
+They are so named because they’re inspired by the famous McMullen’s Pub.
+McMullen’s is located in Las Vegas, Nevada and if you’re anywhere near, you might just want to visit.
+If not, maybe these Nachos will do for now!

 These are crispy, crunchy homemade potato chips (sub in kettle chips if ya want) loaded with two kinds of cheese, frizzled corned beef (or other protein of choice), and topped with sour cream (or even better, one of those Chip & Dip Potato Toppers like Top the Tater if it’s available in your area.)